Rony-C/madra-soft-power-weather/readme.md

 <p>
-I used Java, Maeven, Spring Boot, MySQL and Postman for this assignment.
+I used Java 23, Maeven, Spring Boot 3.4, MySQL and Postman for this assignment.
 I would say I am roughly equally skilled at Java and Python.
 I have been meaning to give Spring Boot a good try and this seemed like a good opportunity to use and learn a bit about it.<br>

 MySQL Server is running locally to store the db info.
 I used Postman to test my API calls.<br>